Engaging task submission

 testing strategy

 The study involved 20 college students from various semesters and departments, all of whom were frequent users of the current campus portal.
-Participants were asked to complete four key tasks: submitting an assignment, accessing uploaded course materials, tracking attendance for a specific subject, and checking today's timetable.
+Participants were asked to submit an assignment & rate the easiness, satisfaction & motivating factor.

 100% task success rate